Azure/k8s-actions/README.md

 > The docker-login Actions in this repository (k8s-actions) will be deleted in the near future.
 Please use the Docker Actions from [container-actions](https://github.com/Azure/container-actions).

-[Azure Actions repository](https://github.com/Azure/actions) has a list of all the GitHub Azure Actions.
+[Azure Actions repository](https://github.com/Azure/actions) has a list of all the GitHub Actions for Azure.

 # Usage